 | Family Sponsorship | Standard rules apply (min. salary AED 4,000 or AED 3,000 + accommodation). | Same rules, but some free zones may have specific requirements. |

-To qualify for a 2-year employment visa Dubai, you must generally meet these criteria:
+To qualify for a 2-year employment visa in Dubai, you must generally meet these criteria:

 - A Valid Job Offer: From a UAE-licensed company.